Rampant illegal mining rips through Assam’s forests as government stays silent, activist heads to SC

 Satellite imagery confirms that large-scale mining activities are taking place inside protected forest areas in Nagaon, Hojai, and Morigaon districts, many of which were supposed to be under strict conservation.

-Authorities granted Ranbir Singh Gandhi, also known as RS Gandhi, environmental clearance on August 22, 2017, to mine 1 hectare at Jagiroad Stone Quarry (No.F2) in Sonaikuchi Reserve Forest under Nagaon Forest Division; he is one of the major violators.
+One of the major violators is Ranbir Singh Gandhi, also known as RS Gandhi, who was granted environmental clearance on August 22, 2017, to mine 1 hectare at Jagiroad Stone Quarry (No.F2) in Sonaikuchi Reserve Forest under Nagaon Forest Division.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!